rajendradanve/connectfour/README.md

         * Big buttons with easy to understand function
         * Easily understanble and accesable instructions if required
         * Game which parent can able to play with kid and generate bond
+        * Just game which will not divert kids with any unwanted advertisements

     ##   Adult Goal

         * Game which give a small trigger to brain while relaxing
         * Game which can be play with computer or with friend
         * Able to mute music
+        * Don't want to see diverion advertisement as aim to relax

     ## Developer Goal
         To develop game which has